 Whether you’re buying your first home, your next home, or you're planning a major remodel, you should make sure to include a thorough home inspection.
-If you’ve never had a home inspection before, this article will provide you a detailed explanation of what an inspection is, why you need one, and how to find an inspector in your area.
+If you’ve never had a home inspection before, this article will provide you a detailed explanation of what an inspection is, the benefits of a home inspection, and how to find an inspector in your area.

 What is a home inspection?